He likes it rough and I want it gentle: are we hopeless?

 Also, although I know this is long already, I'm also concerned that the reason I don't like this fast, pumping style of sex is because I'm so repressed that all I want is slow, delicate missionary in the dark.
 To me it feels degrading to have sex like that, and I find it hard to reconcile with the rest of out relationship.I would be grateful for any thoughts or suggestions you might have.

-For many men, especially circumcised men (as the foreskin adds a friction of its own), the penis just doesn't feel or get very stimulated by soft, subtle sensations in the way that the clitoris or other parts of a vulva can.
-In general, penile sexual sensation for men tends to feel most intense with a lot of pressure and a lot of friction.
+For many people with penises, especially those who are circumcised (as the foreskin adds a friction of its own), the penis just doesn't feel or get very stimulated by soft, subtle sensations in the way that the clitoris or other parts of a vulva can.
+In general, penile sexual sensation tends to feel most intense with a lot of pressure and a lot of friction.
 Moving very "fast and hard" tends to create that friction.
 You might have experienced something similar before yourself with working your clitoris sometimes, especially when you're getting close to orgasm.
 He seems to have spoken to some of that in explaining that slower or gentler sex makes it difficult for him to maintain erection with.
 So, presuming there to be a certain emotional flavor or tone to what can often be a physical preference can be problematic.
 Since you're expressing that it seems to be very much in his nature and interactions with you to be gentle and caring, and this seems to be out of character, I'd say that it sounds unlikely that the way he is having intercourse is about him being aggressive or uncaring, but rather, about what he enjoys physically.

 That isn't to say it doesn't make sense for you to feel the way you feel when it comes to feeling like there is a contradiction, and his movements or sexual actions aren't in line with your shared emotional feelings and the general timbre of your relationship.
 If your partner has never been on the receiving end of sex, it is probably tougher for him to understand the particular flavor of what it feels like to take someone into your body, or feel someone pushing inside of you, just like if you've never been on the other side yourself, you're not as likely to understand his perspective.
 (If both of you are interested in understanding those different perspectives better, actually, experimenting with receptive anal sex via your fingers on his part can be one way to do that.
-That also stimulates a part of the male sexual anatomy which in some men, feels even more sensitive than the penis.
-I'll be frank and say that I have found over the years that couples who engage in receptive anal play for men tend to get one another a lot more when it comes to understanding the differences between being receptive and being insertive.)
+That also stimulates a part of the "male" sexual anatomy which in some men, feels even more sensitive than the penis.
+I'll be frank and say that I have found over the years that couples who engage in receptive anal play for partners with penises tend to get one another a lot more when it comes to understanding the differences between being receptive and being insertive.)
 You might want to try and express how that feels to him, and how someone being very rough about that, even if you understand intellectually it's about physical pleasure, not something emotional (though it can be that, too: your partner is right that some loving couples do enjoy role-playing aggression or domination sometimes), that to you, it doesn't feel right emotionally, and feels invasive.

 As well, I hear you thinking that you not enjoying this must be about repression, but that may or may not be so.
 We have to be pretty careful suggesting that any one way of having sex is more or less repressed, since that just isn't sound, and ideas about what is or isn't kinky or out-there also change with time constantly: things which were once highly taboo or risque no longer are, things which never were can become taboo or risque again.
 What's normal or pedestrian to one person can be the opposite to someone else or in a different time or community.